 This course will provide an overview of the municipal debt market, information on structuring and pricing municipal debt transactions, and how to execute municipal debt transactions.
 It closes out with a case study to help apply the concepts discussed throughout the course.

-Supervision of Municipal Securities Representatives (FE)
+NEW! - Supervision of Municipal Securities Representatives (FE INT)

 This course is intended for supervisors of municipal securities representatives.
 The Municipal Securities Rulemaking Board (MSRB) has made great strides to develop systems and regulations that lend more transparency to the Municipal Securities Markets.
 This course discusses overall supervisory responsibilities for a manager of municipal securities representatives.
 It also explains basic hiring and registration requirements for representatives, the licenses that are required to sell municipal securities and supervise registered representatives, as well as supervisory controls and record-keeping best practices for municipal broker-dealers.